Lessons from four recent FDA decisions in infectious disease

 In this article, we examine four approvals for products intended to treat or prevent infectious diseases from 2019 that included RWE studies: DENGVAXIA® (Dengue Tetravalent Vaccine, Live), EGATEN™ (triclabendazole), JYNNEOS® (Smallpox and Monkeypox Vaccine, Live, Non-Replicating), and RECARBRIO™ (imipenem, cilastatin, and relebactam).
 These cases highlight how foreign postmarketing data improves our understanding of a product’s risk-benefit profile.

-As stated previously, of the eight therapeutics and prophylactics that the FDA approved in 2019 to target infectious diseases, six approvals included RWE studies.
+As stated previously, of the eight therapeutics and prophylactics that the FDA approved in 2019 to target infectious diseases, seven approvals included RWE studies.
 Below are salient characteristics of all eight approvals related to infectious diseases.

 Overview of all FDA approvals in infectious diseases from 2019: